NguyenVietHoang725/OOP-Cheatsheet/src/AccessModifiers/en.md

 - **Inheritance and Access Modifiers**:
   - The type of inheritance (`public`, `private`, `protected`) affects how base class members are accessed in derived classes.
 For example, `protected` members remain `protected` in a publicly inherited derived class but become inaccessible outside the class hierarchy.
 - **Encapsulation**: Use `private` and `protected` to hide implementation details and ensure data integrity.
 Use `public` for the class’s interface.
-- **Friend vs. Access Modifiers**: `friend` is not an access modifier because it doesn’t define the accessibility of members within the class; instead, it grants exceptions to external entities to bypass normal access restrictions.
 - **Best Practices**:
   - Use `private` for data that should not be accessed directly.
   - Use `protected` for members that derived classes need to access.
   - Use `public` for the class’s interface.
-  - Use `friend` cautiously to avoid undermining encapsulation.

 ## Summary
 C++ has three primary access modifiers: `public`, `private`, and `protected`, which control member accessibility.
-The `friend` keyword is a separate mechanism that allows specific non-members to access private and protected members, but it is not an access modifier.
-The concept of "protected friend" is not standard in C++ and likely refers to a friend accessing protected members.
-Understanding these distinctions is crucial for designing robust, encapsulated, and maintainable C++ programs.
+Understanding these modifiers is crucial for designing robust, encapsulated, and maintainable C++ programs.